 6. It creates a smoother-looking appearance.

-Since niacinamide stops outside stressors from wreaking havoc on your complexion, it supports a brighter, smoother appearance.
+Since niacinamide stops outside stressors from wreaking havoc on your complexion and supports your lipid barrier, it supports a softer, smoother appearance.

 7. It has a calming effect.